Upholder/Victoria-class submarine: Service entry

 On 3 September 2015, Chicoutimi was commissioned into the Royal Canadian Navy at Esquimalt.
 However, the sub was restricted to shallow-water diving.
 In October 2015, Chicoutimi was among the Canadian vessels sent to participate in a joint exercise with the United States Navy.
 Chicoutimi and Victoria were taken out of active service in 2016 after hundreds of welds were found to not meet quality standards, affecting the ability of the subs to dive.
 They were docked at Esquimalt for several months.
 Chicoutimi was repaired first, followed by Victoria.
 Victoria was used for training purposes until repairs were effected.
 In September 2017, Canada deployed Chicoutimi on patrol in Asian waters, the first such deployment by a Victoria-class submarine.
 During the deployment, Chicoutimi marked the first visit to Japan by a Canadian submarine since 1968.
 The vessel returned to Canada on 21 March 2018 spending 197 days at sea, the longest deployment by a Victoria-class submarine in Canadian service.

 Life extension and replacement

 Under the Justin Trudeau government's defence policy paper, Strong Secure Engaged (2017), the operational life of each Victoria-class boat was to be extended by one additional "life-cycle" (or by about eight years).
 This was designed to permit the operation of the fleet into about the early to mid-2030s.
-As of 2020 no decision had been taken on the actual replacement of Canada's submarines which were then already thirty years old.
-Analysis by the Naval Association of Canada indicated that the lead times, technical challenges and costs involved in submarine replacement would be significant were such a program to be initiated.
+As of 2020 no decision had been taken on the actual replacement of Canada's submarines, which were then already thirty years old.
+Analysis by the Naval Association of Canada indicated that the lead times, technical challenges and costs involved in submarine replacement would be significant if such a program was initiated.